gamemanual0/gm0/source/docs/getting-started-in-ftc/rookie-competition.rst

 Fully driver-controlled → Partially automated tasks
 ===================================================
-Autonomous should not be limited to only the autonomous mode.
+.. important:: Autonomous should not be limited to only the autonomous mode.
     Automating simple tasks can be a real time-saver and efficiency boost to teams.
 First of all, automating tasks can save time and reduce the need for driver multi-tasking.
 Drivers should always be controlling the robot with as few button presses as